txt.lurk.org

 number of accounts on post.lurk.org at 666 (keeping with our

-starting now, we will automatically remove unused accounts.
-We will
+the very near future, we will automatically remove unused accounts.

-fedi.
-You will be for sure lectured about it once more by the
+will be for sure lectured about it once more by the Helpful Heron

 <p><img src="thecycle-small.webp" /></p>